fqantonio/GoingInductive/README.md

 (need more editing and discussion)

-The conclusions presented here are using only the table above.
-For more, please read the conclusion file in this github repository.
+The conclusions presented here focus on the junior sample of school 1 (table above).

 **Overall**, as a teacher of science and tech, you should move to implement the inductive strategy as your methodology for learning but there are risks and concerns to be accommodated:

 RISKS:
-  1. In the **learning transfer** there is the risk that the less adapted to the school environment suffer more with this strategic change: median change 34 to 29%;
+  1. In the **learning transfer** there is the risk that the less adapted to the school environment suffer more with this strategic change;
-  2. For **behavior**, specifically in aspect of following social and behavioral classroom rules, there is a major negative [^???] impact in all samples, except in the case the 9th grade, positive effect: the risk of loosing control of the students group inside the classroom is real, but in this case, the assessment were all positive: median change from 81 to 74%, which means that the behavior was above 50%;
+  2. For **behavior**, specifically in aspect of following social and behavioral classroom rules, there is a major negative [^???] impact in all samples: the risk of loosing control of the students group inside the classroom is real, but in this case, the assessment were all positive: median change from 81 to 74%, which means that the behavior was above 50% and didn't represent a thread to the classroom learning environment;
-  3. In the aspect of the **academic results**, there is a need to accommodate the negative inpact for groups of the less adapted to school and the most: RANK 1 (median change from 39 to 37) and 3 (77 to 81).
+  3. In the aspect of the **academic results**, there is a need to accommodate the negative impact for groups of the less adapted to school (RANK 1);

 CONCERNS:
   1. There seems to be no effect for the **learning transfer** Grade 7 and 9, rank2 and 3,and MALE